RobertEads/CSCE435-Group_16-Final_Project/Report.md

 ## Speed up
 ### MPI
 #### main
 The MPI Speedup graphs for main have a similar pattern of switching what they are bounded by as seen in the strong scaling graphs, but reversed.
-Each one each starts off with a fairly good speedup shape as it is dominated by the speedup of computation in the early process counts, then starts to fall off as the communication overhead becomes greater and greater.
+Each one starts with a fairly good speedup shape as it is dominated by the speedup of computation in the early process counts, then starts to fall off as the communication overhead becomes greater and greater.
 As expected, the larger the input size, generally the better the speedup the algorithm sees.

 <img src="./Report_Images/SampleSort/MPI_Speedup/SS_MPI_Random_Speedup_main.png" alt="MPI_Random_Speedup_main" width="325"/>
 <img src="./Report_Images/SampleSort/MPI_Speedup/SS_MPI_Sorted_Speedup_main.png" alt="MPI_Sorted_Speedup_main" width="325"/>